Phantas0s/mouseless-book-behind-scene/README.md

 # Building Your Mouseless Development Environment - Behind the Scene

 This is the Makefile and the tools I used for my book [Building Your Mouseless Development Environment](https://themouseless.dev).
+I explain the process in a [Youtube video](https://www.youtube.com/watch?v=Tm5sv8_XWmI).

 You need to have installed: